What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 The original goal of introducing Google's chatbot was to supplement the knowledge graph cards that appear for simple questions.
 While Knowledge Graph cards can provide definitions of terms, overviews of people, or places, the answers from Bard (now Gemini) were intended for what Google calls NORA questions: questions without a correct answer.
 The previous launch of the comparable chatbot ChatGPT was certainly not entirely incidental to the introduction of Google Bard (now Gemini).

-How Gemini works
+How Gemini Works

-With Gemini 3 comes the sparse Mixture of Experts(MoE) architecture, so that computing resources are efficiently distributed across relevant submodels, via the Parameter controls like thinking_level and media_resolution.
-The depth of reasoning and the quality of media processing can also be determined.
-Longer conversations and complex analyses are possible due to the increased context windows, the input and output tokens (up to 1,048 576 tokens input, 65 536 tokens output).
+Gemini 3 introduces the sparse Mixture-of-Experts (MoE) architecture, ensuring that computational resources are efficiently distributed across relevant sub-models.
+Parameter controls such as thinking_level and media_resolution can also be used to determine the depth of reasoning and the quality of media processing, respectively.
+Longer conversations and complex analyses are possible thanks to the expanded context windows, i.e. the input and output tokens (up to 1,048,576 input tokens, 65,536 output tokens).

 Geminis Antwort auf die Frage, wer Albert Einstein war

-The Google Bard (Gemini) Gemini update December 2023
+The Google Bard (Gemini) Gemini Update December 2023

-The renaming of Bard to Gemini (February 2024)
+The Renaming of Bard to Gemini (February 2024)

 If you want to find out more about the model behind the chatbot, you can find detailed information in the article “Google Gemini explained”.

-What is the score of Google Gemini usage in Germany?
+What Is the Score of Google Gemini Usage in Germany?

-Google Gemini vs. ChatGPT: What are the differences?
+Google Gemini vs. ChatGPT: What Are the Differences?

 Even though ChatGPT and Google Gemini appear very similar at first glance, there are still differences: